 When it comes to saltwater aquariums, Yellow Tangs are by far one of the most popular fish to grace the hobby.
 They are brightly colored, beautiful, and extremely active fish.
 It is clear to see why they are so popular - not only are they attractive fish but they have a peaceful and somewhat shy personality too.

 Yellow tangs are certainly a great fish to have in your saltwater aquarium, however, they aren't well-suited to all aquarium setups.
 Due to their active nature, they require large and open spaces to swim freely and happily.
+So, let's find out how to properly take care and setup a the famous yellow tang surgeonfish.

-Yellow Tang Requirements and General Information
+Yellow Tang General Information and Requirement Overview

-- Their scientific name is Zebrasoma Flavescens.
+- Scientific name: Zebrasoma Flavescens.

 Behavior and Personality